Frequently Asked Questions

 Many readers use the book and framework alongside therapy or recovery work.

-Is this only for people in recovery or sobriety?
+Is this book only for people in recovery?

 Not at all.